diegomendezp/Ironhack-lectures-v3/content/module1/Week 1/Day 5/Object Oriented Javascript 1 and 2.md

-The function's keyword  `this` can be found in every function.
+The function's keyword  `this` can be found in every function (except arrow functions which borrow it).